vatesfr/xen-orchestra/packages/xo-vmdk-to-vhd/notes.md

 [The VHD specification](http://download.microsoft.com/download/f/f/e/ffef50a5-07dd-4cf8-aaa3-442c0673a029/Virtual%20Hard%20Disk%20Format%20Spec_10_18_06.doc)

+## A primer on VMDK
+ A VMDK file might contain more than one logical disk inside (sparse extent), a ascii header describes those disks.

+ Each sparse extent contains "grains", whose address is designated into a "grain table".
+Said table is itself indexed by a "directory".
+ The grain table is not sparse, so the directory is useless (historical artifact).

-## StreamOptimized VMDK
+### StreamOptimized VMDK
 The streamOptimized VMDK file format was designed so that from a file on disk an application can generate a VMDK file going forwards without ever needing to seek() backwards.
-The idea is to:
+The difference is that header, tables, directory, grains etc. are delimited by "markers" and the table and directory are pushed at the end of the file and the grains are compressed.

+The generation algorithm is:
  - generate a header without a
 directory address in it (-1),
- - dump all the compressed chunks in the stream while generating the directory in memory
+ - dump all the compressed grains in the stream while generating the directory in memory
  - dump the directory marker
  - dump the directory and record its position